johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

     ✕ ✕

 This post has a positive slope, so it is clearly very polarizing.
 But the positive intercept means that voting behavior for this post cannot be explained entirely by politics.
-There is also a component that is independent of politics.
+There is also a component that makes users more likely to upvote it independently of politics.

 ### The Intercept is Common Ground

 So the intercept represent "common ground".
-It represents something about a post that causes users to upvote independently of politics -- a component that cannot be explained entirely by users' polarity factors.
+It represents something about a post that causes users to upvote independently of politics that cannot be explained entirely by users' polarity factors.

 ### The Intercept is not the Average